utlib/collections-uoft/docs/index.md

 * A digitization service
 * A digital exhibit service
 * A digital preservation service
-* Currently structured tostore media types other than _image files_.
+* Currently structured to store media types other than _image files_.
 Collections U of T does not currently support .pdf, audio, or video collections
 * Open to anyone for use - digital collections must be *assessed* prior to inclusion in Collections U of T. Because the service is intended for providing long term discovery and access for digital image collections, the digital objects must belong to a UTL department or archives for long term care and maintenance purposes.
-Collections from external organizations must be assessed by a UTL department and acquired via formal agreement with the external organization prior to inclusion in Collections U of T. Note that UTL collection owners are responsible for assessing digital objects for accessibility, privacy and copyright considerations, as well as staffing capacity to support the care and maintenance of the digital collection over time.
+Collections from external organizations must be assessed by a UTL department and acquired via formal agreement with the external organization prior to inclusion in Collections U of T. Collections U of T is not intended for hosting digitized content from external institutions.
+Note that UTL collection owners are responsible for assessing digital objects for accessibility, privacy and copyright considerations, as well as staffing capacity to support the care and maintenance of the digital collection over time.

-Researchers, students, and faculty can read documentation at https://collections.library.utoronto.ca/explore/help (page not yet published) to learn how to use the system.
-Please send any questions or feedback to [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).

 ### Collections U of T Policies

+Last updated 2024.03.14

 #### Collection Guidelines